It seems gender differences in medicine mean a lot – They can decide between good or bad experiences at a cannabis dose.

-To be clear, this is not a nature vs. nurture argument, despite the fact that men tend to use more cannabis, use it more frequently, and consume it faster than women.
+To be clear, this is not a nature vs. nurture argument, despite the fact that men tend to consume more cannabis, consume it more frequently, and consume it faster than women.
 It is the difference in hormone levels and body composition between men and women that creates substantial difference in the way their bodies process, and hence are effected by cannabis.

 For example, we know that THC has certain effects on the body’s sex hormone-laden endocrine system.
 This system controls mood, growth, development, and sexual function, among other things.
 It’s clear that men and women have different kinds of growth, development, and sexual function.
 Therefore it’s not surprising that when THC touches this system, the effects manifest differently.

 And, as you might expect when dealing with a system that controls testosterone and estrogen, the biggest differences in how cannabis affects men and women have to do with sex.
 Study after study confirm that cannabis leads to greater sexual appetite and orgasms for women.
-Women who use a moderate amount of cannabis report greater pleasure from sex, better orgasms, and overall more satisfaction.
+Women who used a moderate amount of cannabis reported greater pleasure from sex, better orgasms, and overall more satisfaction.
+But the gender differences in medicine from cannabis don’t end there.

 A lot of the research has somewhat contradictory findings when it comes to men.

 For example, a study — published in Nature (1970) — found that, among men, cannabis use intensified sexual arousal, increased sexual thoughts, and prolonged sexual performance.
 Later studies bore out these claims.
 In a survey that include more than 800 men between the 18 and 30, researchers found that 83 percent of respondents affirmed that cannabis revved up their sexual pleasure.

-The overwhelming majority of surveyed cannabis users reporting positive results.
-Still, doctors found that chronic cannabis users tended to report less desirable side effects.
+The overwhelming majority of surveyed cannabis consumers reported positive results.
+However, doctors still found that chronic cannabis consumers tended to report less desirable side effects.
 These include erectile dysfunction and lack of interest in sex.